kbergsund/tic-tac-toe/README.md

 * Break down complex final spec into smaller, actionable iterations that build on each other cleanly and effectively.

 ## Install & Setup
-- Clone this repo
+* Clone this repo
-- Use `open index.html` within the command line
+* Input `open index.html` within the command line

 ## Web App Attributes
 ### Code Architecture: